Top 9 Arizona Native American Indian Ruins

 Central Arizona, including the Verde Valley and the Sedona area, is home to several Native American Indian ruins.
 Montezuma Castle is in the Verde Valley.
 Early discoverers believed Aztecs built this castle for Montezuma.
 However, it was later learned the Aztecs were never this far north.
 Consequently, Montezuma's Castle is the most visibly well preserved Sinagua complex in Arizona.

 Tuzigoot National Monument is in the Verde Valley.
 Visit this scenic spot and see the remnants of one of the largest pueblos built by the Sinagua.

 Northern Arizona Native American Indian Ruins

-Walnut Canyon is located just east of Flagstaff.
-The Sinagua dwellings date back some 700 years.
+Walnut Canyon is just east of Flagstaff.
+The Sinagua dwellings here date back 700 years.

-Wupatki National Monument Archaeologists believe the Wupatki Pueblo was home to more than 2,000 people during the 1100's.
-It was a large farming community surrounded by small dwellings.
+Wupatki National Monument was a large farming community surrounded by small dwellings.
+In it's peak, Archaeologists believe the Wupatki Pueblo was home to more than 2,000 people during the 1100's.